 If you’re more interested in having a fully functional laptop to both draw and perform daily tasks, internet browsing, and perform non-art related work tasks (such as google sheets), then the Surface Pro 7 is without a doubt the most effective choice.

-Surface Pro 7 vs iPad Pro for Drawing and Digital Art (Artists)
+Surface Pro models vs iPad Pro for Drawing and Digital Art (Artists)

 The overall build, design, and feel of the two devices for drawing rather than simply the tech specs listed.
 This is because for artists, which device you choose is largely influenced by the overall interface, design, and flow of the creation experience.